TechGrounds-Cloud8/cloud8-Rolfsijtema/Week7examtraining/Examtraining.md

 **Lambda**
 - AWS Lambda lets you run code as functions without provisioning or managing servers.
 - With serverless computing, your application still runs on servers, but all the server management is done by AWS.
+- Lambda-based applications (also referred to as serverless applications) are composed of functions triggered by events.

 **Amazon Cognito**
 - Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.